 For more information visit our Online Courses page.

 About Peter Hughes View Profile

-Peter Hughes is a poet and the founding editor of Oystercatcher Press.
-He’s based in Cambridge where he was recently the Judith E. Wilson Visiting Fellow in Poetry.
-His many books include a Selected Poems (Shearsman) , innovative versions of all Petrarch’s sonnets (Quite Frankly, Reality Street Editions, 2015), Cavalcanty (Carcanet, 2017) and via Leopardi 21 (Equipage, 2018).
+Peter Hughes is a poet and the founding editor of Oystercatcher Press, currently based in Snowdonia, Wales.
+In 2016 he was the Judith E. Wilson Visiting Fellow in Poetry at the University of Cambridge.
+His many books include a Selected Poems (Shearsman, 2013), innovative versions of all Petrarch’s sonnets Quite Frankly (Reality Street Editions, 2015), Cavalcanty (Carcanet, 2017), and via Leopardi 21 (Equipage, 2018).